Astro Boy (2003 TV series): Home media

+Other media

 Manga

 The anime was adapted into a manga illustrated by Akira Himekawa that ran in the March–July 2003 issues of Shogakukan's Shōgaku Gonensei, the April–May 2003 issues of Shōgaku Rokunensei, and the April–August 2003 issues of Bessatsu CoroCoro Comic.
 Shogakukan later compiled the series into three tankōbon volumes.

 It was also released in English in Singapore by Chuang Yi.

 Video games

 Two video games based on the 2003 TV series were released by Sega.
 Astro Boy: Omega Factor is a beat 'em up video game developed by Treasure Co.
 Ltd for the Game Boy Advance receiving release worldwide between 2003 and 2005.
 An action video game, simply titled Astro Boy, was developed by Sonic Team and released for the PlayStation 2 in 2004 in Japan and North America and in 2005 in Europe.

 Theatrical works

 Osamu Tezuka Animation Theater special episodes

 Three original theatrical movies were shown exclusively at the 300-inch theater in the Kyōto Station building's "Kyoto Osamu Tezuka World" until its closure on January 16, 2011.
 All three films lasted 20 minutes and 30 seconds and were directed by Osamu Dezaki, with Mayumi Morita writing the scripts, Masayoshi Nishida serving as animation director, and Masami Saitō serving as art director.